Close

 Previous Studies Put Pfizer on Notice of a Problem

 This was not the first study that suggested a risk of meningioma.
 In 1983—that’s right, 1983—a study published in European Journal of Cancer & Clinical Oncology identified the presence of a high concentration of progesterone receptors in human meningioma cells.
+This study focused on the relationship between progesterone and meningioma growth by examining the concentration of hormone receptors, specifically progesterone receptors, in meningioma cells.
 The research demonstrated that meningioma cells possess a greater density of progesterone receptors compared to estrogen receptors.

+This was not lost on the authors.
 The researchers concluded that the high presence of progesterone receptors suggests that progesterone, rather than estrogen, might be a key driver in the growth of these tumors.
-The study helps demonstrate that prolonged use of progesterone-based drugs like Depo Provera may significantly increase the risk of meningiomas should have been a concern as far back as 1983.
+So the study helps demonstrate that prolonged use of progesterone-based drugs like Depo Provera may significantly increase the risk of meningiomas should have been a concern as far back as 1983.

 In 1991, a study published in Journal of Neurosurgery, explored the effects of mifepristone, an anti-progesterone agent, on meningiomas.
 Mifepristone competes with progesterone for binding to progesterone receptors, thereby inhibiting the action of progesterone on tumor cells.

-Because Depo-Provera contains a high dose of synthetic progesterone, it can stimulate the same receptors and potentially promote tumor growth.
+It also left a huge door open for the idea that the synthetic progesterone found in Depo-Provera might stimulate meningioma development.
 This finding supports the argument—as does this 1990 study—that Depo Provera could cause or exacerbate meningiomas, strengthening the causation claim in these lawsuits.

 A meningioma is a type of brain tumor that develops in the protective membranes that cover the brain.
 Meningiomas are the most common type of brain tumor, accounting for 40% of all reported tumors in the brain.